One of the most-loved, most-admired Freemason and President will forever be George Washington.

 The Bible that was used to preside over his funeral is considered a Masonic artifact which is currently owned by Federal Lodge No. 1, Washington, D.C.

-In the whole 19th century, as the membership rose in the entire nation, Washington continued to elate in different lodges in the country.
+In the whole 19th century, as the membership rose in the entire nation, Washington continued to encourage different lodges in the country.

-Today, he is viewed as a role model.
+Today, he is viewed as a role model in Freemasonry.
 As a person is initiated into the brotherhood and reflects on how they should lead their lives in the fraternity, they relate themselves to legends like George Washington.

 Records indicate that George Washington was often part of Freemasonry engagements from 1778.